chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 **Disguise Kit:** The kit is the perfect tool for disguise and provides a +2 circumstance bonus on _disguise_ checks.
 A disguise kit is exhausted after ten uses.

-**Healer's Kit:** It is the perfect tool for healing and provides a +2 circumstance bonus on _heal_ checks.
+**Healer's Kit:** It is the perfect tool for healing and provides a +2 circumstance bonus on {% spell_link heal %} checks.
 A healer's kit is exhausted after ten uses.

 **Holy Symbol, Silver or Wooden:** A holy symbol focuses positive energy.
 A cleric or paladin uses it as the focus for his spells and as a tool for turning undead.
 Each religion has its own holy symbol.